rpatterson/prunerr/README.rst

   software best practices.
 Testing would the best start and would point the direction to the best places to start refactoring and cleaning up.

+- Support other download client software, not just `Transmission`_:

+  This would almost certainly require discussion before implementing, because how this is down will be important for maintainability.
+So open an issue and start the discussion before you start implementing lest your work go to waste.
+Currently, Prunerr is way to tightly coupled with Transmission and the `Python RPC client library`_ used to interface with it.
+I suspect the best way to abstract it will be to use that client library as a de facto abstract interface and then wrap other client libraries to fulfill that interface, but that's one of the things to discuss.

+  It's also worth noting that the reason Transmission is the first supported download client is because `it seems to be the best`_ at `managing large numbers of torrents efficiently`_.
+This is the most important download client quality given that the primary purpose of Prunerr is to perma-seed whole media libraries and the number of managed torrents will grow over time.

 - ``$ git grep -i -e todo``:

   The above are the most important improvements that Prunerr definitely needs.
 See ``#